Creating a Basic Flow

 The Flow Builder Canvas

-A bot’s conversation with a customer is built from different dialog Steps.
+The conversation with a customer is built with different dialog Steps.
 Some Steps present the customer with choices (for example, buttons) or respond to free-text input.
-Other Steps work behind the scenes, enabling actions such as jumping to another Step or triggering an API.
+Other Steps work behind the scenes, enabling actions such as jumping to another Step or triggering an API, or use AI prompts to generate a response to the customer.
 Together, all these Steps form the Flow.

 Flow example.png